Pectojin/duplicati-client/README.md

 # Duplicati Client
 The Duplicati Client connects to Duplicati servers remotely or locally and helps manage them easily through the command-line.

+## A note on maintenance status

+I don't really use duplicati anymore, so maintaining this tool has low priority for me.
+I probably won't add new features or fix unimportant bugs.
+I might help out with troubleshooting issues, but I won't make promises.

+To my knowledge the tool works fine on all platforms it has been used on, and it is fairly feature complete, so this isn't a declaration of deprecation..
+It is just a formal statement about my reprioritization.

 # Table of contents

 <!--ts-->